-Keith Carlson loves to see things grow, one of the most exciting of which has been the Grace Care Center and all the relationships and transformations that have resulted.
-Since 2007, he has served as Grace’s Pastor of Outreach & Care.
-With gentleness and humility, Keith has led the church in defining and developing its outreach mission, resulting in partner ministries in the broken places of the world—and providing paths for Grace individuals and families to connect through prayer, service and donations.
-Upon joining the Grace staff in 2000, Keith became the leader in helping Grace become a church-planting body—an initiative that resulted in a handful of church plants early on and continues to this day.
+Keith Carlson loves to see things grow and multiply, one of the most exciting of which has been the Grace Care Center and all the relationships and transformations that have resulted.
+For almost 20 years, he served on staff at Grace Church, for most of those years as Grace’s Pastor of Outreach & Care.
+Keith led the church in defining and developing its outreach mission, resulting in partner ministries in the broken places of the world—and providing paths for Grace individuals and families to connect through prayer, service and donations.
+One of those “ ideas” in 2012 became the Grace Care Center.
+He also helped envision and start the GCC Foundation in 2016 to help resource and expand the Grace Care Center.
+In 2019, he moved from his role as Pastor to a new role as Executive Director of the GCC Foundation.
 Before coming to Grace, Keith and his wife planted a church in Florida, and then owned a small business selling gourmet chocolates.
 Growing up in California, he loves the outdoors, hiking the entire John Muir Trail twice and completing a few marathons (slowly).
-Keith earned a master of divinity degree from Trinity International University after graduating from Wheaton College with a bachelor’s in philosophy and biblical studies.
-Keith and Rosalyn have been married for 26 years with three children—all but one of which have flown out of the nest.
+Keith earned a Master of Divinity degree from Trinity International University after graduating from Wheaton College with a bachelor’s in philosophy and biblical studies.
+Keith and Rosalyn have been married for 30 years with three children—all of which have now flown out of the nest.

 Chairman of the Board